OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

 8. Fill out the _Project ID_ and _API key_ fields.
 9. Save and then click the _Verify currently saved API configuration_ button to test it.
 This will create a new transaction you can check on <https://dashboard.exactly.com/transactions>.

-Once you have set up the site configuration, an additional _Pay with Exactly_ button will appear during checkout.
+Once you have set up the site configuration, an additional _Pay with exactly_ button will appear during checkout.

 > ℹ At the time of writing callback URLs targeting _localhost_ are not supported.
 If you want to test your site locally, we suggest adding a whitelisted domain to your [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
 The address doesn't have to be accessible from their server so this approach is safer than exposing your machine via port forwarding or tunneling..